How to use a Sphygmomanometer for Blood Pressure Measurement. Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 Use the bulb to inflate the cuff until the Pressure is around 180mmHg.

-Use the escape vale to start releasing air from the cuff.
+Use the escape valve to start releasing air from the cuff.

 The stethoscope is in place.
 Listen to the subject’s blood flow just below the cuff.
 Observe the mercury gauge or dial of the Sphygmomanometer while you do this.